Native Advertising vs. Sponsored Content 101

 However, the main difference is that native advertising is more like a traditional ad and sponsored content is more like a media placement.

-Each type serves a different purpose and will be most effective depending on what your brand hopes to achieve.
-In this post, we expand on these definitions, explain when to use native ads and sponsored content, and show what they look like.
+Each type serves a different purpose depending on what your brand hopes to achieve.
+It’s important to know what these strategies are, when to use each one and what they look like.

 Native advertising